National redoubt: Poland

+South Korea

 Yugoslavia

+During the invasion of Yugoslavia, after the fall of Belgrade, the Yugoslav Army had a redoubt in inland Serbia.
+After the Axis occupation, the Chetniks saw the mountains of Bosnia and southwestern Serbia as the national redoubt.

-According to the "Total National Resistance" defense doctrine of Yugoslavia, a rugged highland area focused on central Bosnia (roughly, the Lašva Valley) was to function as a redoubt to which the Yugoslav People's Army would retreat in case of a Soviet or NATO invasion.
+According to the "Total National Resistance" defense doctrine of Socialist Yugoslavia, a rugged highland area focused on central Bosnia (roughly, the Lašva Valley) was to function as a redoubt to which the Yugoslav People's Army would retreat in case of a Soviet or NATO invasion.
 Defense of the rest of the country was to be left to the guerrilla-warfare efforts of the Territorial Defense Forces.
 A network of industrial zones and fortified bases was developed in anticipation, including factories in boom cities like Zenica and an underground air force base at Željava and a command bunker complex intended for the use by Marshal Josip Broz Tito and the rest of the Yugoslav leadership.